marckong/brain-dumps/hotkey-event-delegation/README.md

 * NeDB database should be read only once unless its modification happens

 ## Non-goal
-* This effort can help converting class components into functional components, but that is not the goal for this work.
+* can help converting class components into functional components, but that is not the goal for this work.
+* does not include enhancing dropdown or modal functionality

 ## Considered Options
-* option 1 - use of pub/sub pattern with EventEmitter and React Context AP in the top to flush out hotkey event from top to bottom
+* option 1 - use of pub/sub pattern with [EventEmitter](https://nodejs.org/api/events.html#class-eventemitter) and [React Context API](https://reactjs.org/docs/context.html) in the top to flush out hotkey event from top to bottom
-* option 2 - variation of option 1 with RxJS Subject instead of the native EventEmitter
+* option 2 - variation of option 1 with [RxJS](https://rxjs.dev/) [Subject](https://rxjs.dev/api/index/class/Subject) instead of the native EventEmitter
 * option 3 - keep the existing pattern and fix it up

 ## Decision Outcome